riboflavin/test-framer-sync/compare/fireflies-ai-vs-fathom.md

 - Lacks live collaboration focus
 - Advanced features require a paid plan
 ## Comparison table
+Some people or companies might prefer Fireflies.ai for its integration with Zoom and calendars, as well as its automation engine.
+However, both tools lack depth in integrations and may not fully assist users in meeting productivity.

+Others may opt for Fathom due to its free unlimited plan and integration with various platforms like HubSpot and Notion.
+Nevertheless, users might find limitations in both tools when it comes to facilitating in-person meetings and local recording, potentially hindering their meeting efficiency.
 | Feature                           | Fireflies.ai               | Fathom                    |
 |-----------------------------------|----------------------------|---------------------------|
 | Trial/Free Plan                   | ✅ Free plan (limited)     | ✅ Free unlimited plan    |